SOUTH CAPE YORK CATCHMENTS INC.

 Laura Rangers

-The Laura Land and Sea Rangers are comprised of 6 Traditional owners and a Coordinator who live in the local community.
+The Laura Land and Sea Rangers are comprised of six Traditional owners and a Coordinator who live in the local community.
 The team undertake management of natural and cultural resources on their Country.
 Natural resource management work includes water monitoring (water flow rates, sediment, nutrient & chemical loads), fire management, weed control, sawfish research, biosecurity monitoring and biodiversity monitoring.
 They are currently involved in monitoring 30 sites to establish the long-term influence of fire patterns on biodiversity.
 In addition, they help with community projects as requested by the Elders in the vicinity of Laura.

 Cultural heritage work involves systematically documenting the National heritage listed Quinkan cultural sites and lodging the records with the DATSIMA Cultural Heritage Unit.
 The majority of the estimated 10,000 Quinkan art sites have never been recorded.
 This work is a priority for the team as natural attrition will eventually destroy these sites and, if no attempt is made to document them, they will be lost entirely.
 These recordings will also provide a baseline for future assessment of site condition and the development of management plans.